-To validate a specific backup version or an entire backup:
+To validate a specific backup version or an entire backup in a standalone version of Acronis Cyber Protect Home Office (bootable media)

 - On the Recovery tab, find the backup that contains the version that you want to validate.
 If the backup is not listed, click Browse for backup, and then specify the path to the backup.
-Acronis True Image adds this backup to the list. - 2.
+Acronis Cyber Protect Home Office adds this backup to the list. - 2.
 Right-click the backup or a specific version, and then click Validate Archive.
+This opens the

+Validate Wizard.

-This opens the Validate Wizard. - 3.
-Click Proceed.
+3. Click Proceed.

-4.6.6 Backup to various places
+Backup to various places

 You can save versions of a backup to different destinations by changing the backup destination when editing the backup settings.
 For example, after you save the initial full backup to an external USB hard drive, you can change the backup destination to a USB stick by editing the backup settings.

 The subsequent incremental or differential backups will be written to the USB stick.